New to South Carolina

 Be sure to enjoy your first few days in the state and not get too bogged down with the move.
 South Carolina's beauty is to be enjoyed and the state provides many outlets for you and your family.

 A great starting point to find fun places around your new home is the state's tourism website Discover South Carolina.
-Here you'll find comprehensive lists of beaches, whitewater, historic festivals, activities for kids, and even "chick trips," perfect for a weekend getaway with the girls.
+Here you'll find comprehensive lists of beaches, whitewater, historic festivals, activities for kids, and even "chick trips," the perfect for a weekend getaway with the girls.

 Other categories covered on the website include shopping and dining, outdoor activities, parks, and lodging.